drivendataorg/nasa-airport-config-runtime/README.md

 The code execution runtime is designed to avoid the need to track valid and invalid features.
 It simulates real-time conditions for each prediction time and provides a simple way to access features that are guaranteed to be in the past.
 The process is defined in the [`runtime/entrypoint.sh`](https://github.com/drivendataorg/nasa-airport-config-runtime/blob/main/runtime/entrypoint.sh), which runs the submissions.
 To summarize, for each prediction time in the submission format:

 1. The [**supervisor**](https://github.com/drivendataorg/nasa-airport-config-runtime/blob/submission-service-alternating/runtime/supervisor.py) script creates a time-censored extract of the features, i.e., features _prior to_ the prediction time, and stores them to `/codeexecution/data` with the same directory structure as the training features.
 It also creates a **partial submission format**, `/codeexecution/data/partial_submission_format.csv`, which includes only rows for the current prediction time.
 2. Your `main.py` runs with a single argument, the prediction time, e.g., `2022-06-09T14:00:00`.
 It can read your model assets, any or all of the time-censored features in `/codeexecution/data`, the partial submission format, and any intermediate files you may have written out in previous iterations.
-It must write a CSV to `/codeexecution/data/prediction.csv` with the same format as the partial submission format with your predicted probabilities in the `active` column.
+It must write a CSV to `/codeexecution/prediction.csv` that includes predicted probabilities for all airports, configurations, and lookaheads for the input prediction time.
+The CSV should have the same format as the partial submission format with your predicted probabilities in the `active` column.
 3. A utility script checks that your predictions for this prediction time has the same indices and same columns as the partial submission format and that the probabilities for each airport and lookahead sum to 1.

 The process is repeated for each prediction time in order, and then the individual predictions are combined into a single CSV, which is saved to `/codeexecution/submission/submission.csv`.